fmfi-compbio/deepnano-blitz/README.md

 ## Instalation

 * Install Rust (programming language, not game and besides you should already have it ;) ).
 You can view instuctions here: https://www.rust-lang.org/tools/install and just run `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
-* Ask for nightly version `rustup default nightly-2019-12-11`
+* Ask for nightly version `rustup default nightly-2019-12-11` (other nightly versions might also work, but this one is tested).
 * Prepare your conda environment (`conda create python=3.6 --name deepnanoblitz`).
 You do not have to do this, if you manage your Python packages in different way.
 And activate it (`conda activate deepnanoblitz`).
 * Clone this repository (`git clone https://github.com/fmfi-compbio/deepnano-blitz.git`)
 * Go inside the package (`cd deepnano-bliz`)